UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_10.md

 We are lucky enough to have 2 ways of making data from a dictionary using the verb `pd.DataFrame.from_dict()`.
-For example let’s try making the following table.
+For example, let’s try making the following table.

 |   | name   | height | diameter | flowering |
 | -: | :----- | -----: | -------: | :-------- |